jbuehl/carputer/README.md

 ### Network functions

 The Raspberry Pi has wifi capability.
-One or more networks can be configured and it will attempt to connect to any of them that are in range.
+One or more networks can be configured and it will attempt to connect to whichever one of them is in range.
 When connected, the SSID of the network and the IP address it provided are displayed.
 A button on the user interface allows the wifi to be turned on and off.
 Another button initiates the upload of all the data (GPS, diagnostics, images, videos) to a server.

 ## Hardware

-More details about the hardware coming.
+More details and photos about the hardware coming soon.

 ### Raspberry Pi 3 B+ - https://www.sparkfun.com/products/14643
 ### LCD touchscreen - https://www.sparkfun.com/products/13733